pineappleEA/Pineapple-Linux/README.md

 This has been fixed in EA 995.
 If you want to test vulkan on an earlier build, you can manually invoke it with the ```-n``` option.

 ## Notes
+- The script needs cURL to work, it is the only option for various functions.
+For downloading the latest build wget will be used if found, cURL is the fallback.
+For downloading legacy builds that are not on github (older than 1255) aria2 is recommended as a partial workaround, if that isn't found wget then cURL will be used instead.
+Using so old builds is not advised.

 - Debuntu and based distro (Mint, PopOs, etc.) users need to make sure they have g++ ≥ 10 using ```g++ -v``` (the version is at the bottom).
 If you have 9 or less, switch to 10 using
 ```sudo apt install gcc-10 g++-10```
 ```sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-10 10```